 According to Texas Penal Code 37.03, aggravated perjury occurs if a person commits perjury as defined in 37.02 and the false statement:

 - is made during or in connection with an official proceeding; and

 A “material” false statement is one that could have affected the course or outcome of a case.
 Whether a false statement is material or not is up to the judge to decide.
 Some cases may be obvious.
 For example, if a witness lies about their age in a murder trial that would most likely not be material, as it has no bearing on the outcome of the trial.
 It the witness lies about the whereabouts of the defendant during the time of the murder that could be considered material.

 To simplify, the main difference between perjury and aggravated perjury is that aggravated perjury must occur during an official proceeding, such as a trial, and the statement must be impactful enough to potentially influence the outcome of a case or a ruling.

 Can You Go to Jail if You Commit Perjury?

 The Texas judicial system takes allegations of perjury very seriously.
 Jail time and fines are a possibility for individuals who violate Texas perjury laws and plenty of people have found themselves behind bars:

 Not only that, perjury in Texas is a crime of moral turpitude, which means the public generally considers it morally wrong.
-Individuals convicted of crimes of moral turpitude can face additional hardships, such employment, housing, and immigration issues.
+Individuals convicted of crimes of moral turpitude can face additional hardships, such as employment, housing, and immigration issues.

-During a criminal proceeding, prosecutors and their investigators may suspect that a witness’ testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
+During a criminal proceeding, prosecutors and their investigators may suspect that a witness’s testimony is not true and view evidence or cross-check testimony to see if they can catch the witness in a lie.
 Other times, the witness may even admit during questioning that they made a false statement.

 In most cases, an individual will not be arrested on the spot.
 It could take weeks or months for officials to investigate and try to prove that the witness intentionally lied.